 ➤ Skip the Line Colosseum, Roman Forum, & Palatine Hill Guided Tour

 If you would rather explore Rome on your own, of course you can also do that!
-I still strongly recommend that visiting with a guide at least some of the attractions as you wouldn’t really learn much by just visiting them on your own, but this is just a sample itinerary that you can move around the way you like it.
+I still strongly recommend visiting with a guide at least some of the attractions as you wouldn’t really learn much by just visiting them on your own, but this is just a sample itinerary that you can move around the way you like it.

 Start your second day in Rome by exploring the Vatican Museums and the Sistine Chapel.
 I’ve written an extensive guide to the best Vatican and Sisitine Chapel tickets and tours.
 I recommend to check it out before your trip!

-If you are taking the subway, there are two stops close to here: Cipro and Ottaviano, otherwise there are multiple buses that alight directly at the Vatican.
+If you are taking the subway, there are two stops close to here: Cipro and Ottaviano, otherwise, there are multiple buses that alight directly at the Vatican.
 Another option is to get here via the hop-on hop-off bus, which conveniently takes you directly to the Vatican Museums.
 If you haven’t bought a skip-the-line ticket in advance (highly recommended!), get here as early as you can – during high season the lines are incredibly long, and you might end up waiting under the sun for hours.

 The absolute highlight of the Vatican Museums, though, is the Sistine Chapel, known as one of the best treasures of the Vatican…. and probably the world?
 The jaw-dropping frescoes inside the chapel are a masterpiece of Michelangelo, who spent four years painting the vaults of the chapel (1508-1512).
 The most prominent of these frescoes are the nine stories from Genesis that are featured in the central area of the chapel’s vault.

 From the Sistine Chapel, head to another iconic landmark in Rome – St. Peter’s Basilica.
 This Renaissance-style church was built in Vatican City to serve as the papal enclave.
-This church is considered as the holiest for the Roman Catholic religion and is a popular pilgrimage site among devotees, although you don’t have to be religious to appreciate its architecture and the art it contains.
+This church is considered the holiest for the Roman Catholic religion and is a popular pilgrimage site among devotees, although you don’t have to be religious to appreciate its architecture and the art it contains.

 The basilica can accommodate up to 20,000 people at one time and features an impressive collection of art.
 Among these art masterpieces on display are The Pieta, a famous sculpture by Michelangelo, and The Throne of St. Peter.

 In the afternoon, your first stop is the Colosseum.
 Located in Piazza del Colosseo, this is one of the most famous landmarks of Rome.
-Also known as the Flavian Amphitheater, this oval amphitheater is built with travertine limestone, brick-faced concrete and tuff.
+Also known as the Flavian Amphitheater, this oval amphitheater is built with travertine limestone, brick-faced concrete, and tuff.
 At the time it was constructed in 70 AD, it was the largest ever built of its kind that can hold 50,000 spectators.

 You probably know from the movie Gladiator that the Colosseum was the theater of epic battles between gladiators and animals, and executions happened here regularly.
 And even naval battles if you can believe it (they flooded the stadium on purpose!).
 Really, you can’t go to Rome and not visit the Colosseum.
-It would be like going to Paris and not see the Eiffel Tower, or going to Venice and not see Piazza San Marco!
+It would be like going to Paris and not seeing the Eiffel Tower, or going to Venice and not seeing Piazza San Marco!

 From one Roman icon to the next, your next destination is the Roman Forum.
 This rectangular forum is flanked by the ruins of several ancient government buildings located within the heart of Rome.
-The Roman Forum served as venue for public meetings, gladiatorial combats before the Colosseum was built, and law courts.
+The Roman Forum served as a venue for public meetings, gladiatorial combats before the Colosseum was built, and law courts.

 The city of Rome has to regularly restore the ruins, and they’re really impressive.
 It’s just so strange to see these incredible ruins in the middle of the city!
 Truly an open-air museum.

-For your last destination for the day, head to the Palatine Hill.
+For your last destination of the day, head to Palatine Hill.
 This is the most central of the Seven Hills of Rome, and is known as the first nucleus of the Roman Empire.
 According to legend, in fact, this hill is the birthplace of the Italian capital when Romulus founded the city of Rome from this hill.

-The most special ruins that you shouldn’t miss while visiting the Palatine Hill are the Domus Flavia, House of Livia, Farnese Gardens, Palatine Museum, and the House of Augustus.
+The most special ruins that you shouldn’t miss while visiting Palatine Hill are the Domus Flavia, House of Livia, Farnese Gardens, Palatine Museum, and the House of Augustus.

 I suggest just scrolling around the hill.
 Even on a hot day, you’ll be protected by the shadow of the trees.
-From the Palatine Hill, you can also get some great views of the Roman Forum from above.
+From Palatine Hill, you can also get some great views of the Roman Forum from above.